Sahar Gul: Conviction and appeal

 Three people, Gul's mother-in-law, father-in-law, and sister-in-law were subsequently convicted for her attempted murder, and sentenced to 10 years in prison in July 2012.
 Their convictions were later upheld on appeal.

 In July 2013 Gul's in-laws were released early and their convictions quashed due to a lack of evidence.
 Gul and her lawyer were not informed of the release of her in-laws and only found out of their release when they enquired after the date for their appeal.
 Gul's lawyer, Motley said the release was "...based on the idea that there was no evidence, but the people who would have given evidence didn't know that the hearing was taking place".
 The Afghan Supreme Court sent Gul's case back to an appeals court, the supreme court said that the violence suffered by Gul appeared to warrant convictions for assault, not attempted murder.
 Their decision was shared by the appeals court who voided the convictions and ordered that the three in-laws be freed.
-In a landmark decision the Supreme Court heard the case after the Appellate Court heard the case twice and ruled that Gul's in-laws, brother and husband who were never originally tried were convicted and sentenced to five years in prison.
+In a landmark decision, the Supreme Court heard the case after the Appellate Court heard the case twice and ruled that Gul's in-laws, brother and husband who were never originally tried were convicted and sentenced to five years in prison.
 The court also agreed that Gul could sue all parties for civil compensation.

 The government prosecutor was not present, and the only person in court was the defence lawyer for the accused, even though both are required to be informed under Afghan law.
 The defendants were released from prison two days later, a process that usually takes up to a month.
 The process would have involved government prosecutors twice declining to appeal the release of Gul's in-laws, with the involvement of at least three judges and a prosecutor.

-An internet cafe for women was opened in the Afghan capital Kabul on international Women's Day in 2012, and named for Gul.
+An internet cafe for women was opened in the Afghan capital Kabul on international Women's Day in 2012, and named after Gul.
 Gul lives in a shelter near Kabul run by Women for Afghan Women.
 The organisation was founded in 2001 and has seven shelters across Afghanistan.